Ruskeala: Nature

 The quarry site has been designed to become Ruskeala Park, a regional park.
-A series of small cascade waterfalls on the Tokhmayoki River is another popular tourist attraction situated near the settlement.
+A series of small cascade waterfalls on the Tohmajoki River is another popular tourist attraction situated near the settlement.
 The height of the waterfalls ranges from 3 to 4 meters.
 Waterfalls are known to tourists and extremes, overcoming them on kayaks.

 Notable people

 Teuvo Aura (1912–1999), former Mayor of Helsinki and Prime Minister of Finland; and Yrjö Keinonen (1912–1977), the Chief of Defence of the Finnish Defence Forces between 1965 and 1969; were both born in Ruskeala.